akalia25/Stock_Visualizations/README.md

 # Stock_Analysis

 ### Abstract:
-The purpose of this script is to conduct statistical/Visualization/Forecasting analysis on stocks.
-The script runs by asking the user for the list of stocks they would like analyzed.
+The purpose of this script is to provide in-depth visualizations on stocks that utilize statistical/Forecasting methods, and can assist the user in making stock related decisons(Buy, Sell, Hold).
+The script runs by asking the user for the list of stocks they would like analyzed and generates various powerful visualizations for the user.

 ### Running this Script:
 To run this script simply download and execute the python file, and ensure that you have required modules installed (For yfinance installation use (pip install yfinance))